FawcettB98/Milk_Futures/README.md

 The final average accuracy turns out to be about 63%.
 This is roughly 10% better than the baseline accuracy.

 ## Conclusion
 Market prices are notoriously difficult to predict.
+The use of machine learning models like LSTM Networks can help give a prediction of the future movement of the prices.

 ## Next Steps
+Additional steps could include finding more variables that may help predict the movement of Milk Futures prices.
+These may include feed prices and weather data.